kwameopareasiedu/react-simple-widgets/src/misc/debounce/usage.md

 -   `delay: number`

-    The debounce delay of the function in milliseconds
+    The debounce delay of the function in milliseconds (ms)